Devilishly Good Angel Biscuits: With Vegan Option

 Devilishly good Angel Biscuits.
 Light, fluffy, slightly sweet, with a soft interior they resemble a roll on the inside more than a biscuit.
 But it's the crisp top, bottom, and pan edges that earn them the biscuit title.
 Set into a cake pan greased with Crisco the edges crisp perfectly.
 Triple leavening of baking soda, baking powder, and and active yeast ensure the high rise.
 Sugar, shortening, and butter give them decadent sweetness and fat content.

 I flipped these two biscuits over to show how they crisp on the bottom thanks to greasing the pan with Crisco.
+For a lighter option try my parchment paper option below.

 CHILL 1/2 cup (95 g) shortening in the freezer